Construction Rating: | starstarstarstarstar_border |

 sand t' a nice finish while its still safely in one big sheet instead o' a

 model.
-T' instructions dont say t' do it that way, matey, its how I like
+Avast!
+Avast, me proud beauty!
+Blimey!
+T' instructions dont say t' do it that way, its how I like

 to do it.
+Begad!
 Id also like t' take a moment t' advocate t' use o' Sig brand

 which I hate.
-T' Sig stuff seems t' go on better, matey, provide a nicer finish and

-balsa was very sharp.
-Begad!
+Avast, shiver me timbers, me proud beauty!
 Blimey!
+T' Sig stuff seems t' go on better, provide a nicer finish and

+balsa be very sharp.

 Finishing: